xbazzi/xbazzi/README.md

 </div>
 <div>

-I engineer software and write bugs that I fix later.
+C++ by day, Rust by night, Python when I have to.

 Some of the things I'm working on:

 - Low-latency, hardware-optimized, high-performance code
 - Competitive programming